appsecstories/appsecstories.github.io/_posts/2025-11-17-4-Linux Security - Networking & Network Security.md

 Look for: Services listening on 0.0.0.0 that should be 127.0.0.1.

-## 2. List Open Files (Network Mode): Find exactly which files/libraries a network process is using.
+**2. List Open Files (Network Mode): Find exactly which files/libraries a network process is using.**
 ```bash
 # -i (internet files), -n (numeric)
 lsof -i -n -P
 ```

-3. Check Firewall Rules:
+**3. Check Firewall Rules:**
 ```bash
 iptables -L -v -n
 # OR
 nft list ruleset
 ```

-## 4. Check for Promiscuous Mode: If an interface is in "PROMISC" mode, it might be sniffing traffic on the network.
+**4. Check for Promiscuous Mode: If an interface is in "PROMISC" mode, it might be sniffing traffic on the network.**

 ```bash
 ip link show | grep PROMISC
 ```
----

 ## 7. Review Checklist
 Exposure: Are internal services (Redis, MongoDB, Admin UI) bound to 0.0.0.0?